ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2020-06-01/types.md

 * **storageProfile**: [StorageProfile](#storageprofile): Specifies the storage settings for the virtual machine disks.
 * **virtualMachineScaleSet**: [SubResource](#subresource): Specifies information about the virtual machine scale set that the virtual machine should be assigned to.
 Virtual machines specified in the same virtual machine scale set are allocated to different nodes to maximize availability.
 Currently, a VM can only be added to virtual machine scale set at creation time.
 An existing VM cannot be added to a virtual machine scale set. <br><br>This property cannot exist along with a non-null properties.availabilitySet reference. <br><br>Minimum api‐version: 2019‐03‐01
 * **vmId**: string (ReadOnly): Specifies the VM unique ID which is a 128-bits identifier that is encoded and stored in all Azure IaaS VMs SMBIOS and can be read using platform BIOS commands.

+## VirtualMachineReimageParameters
+### Properties
+* **tempDisk**: bool: Specifies whether to reimage temp disk.
+Default value: false.
+Note: This temp disk reimage parameter is only supported for VM/VMSS with Ephemeral OS disk.

 ## VirtualMachineRunCommandInstanceView
 ### Properties